Virtualise the operating systems for your end user access devices and manage them centrally within the data centre.

 - 40% servers >3 years old

-You should perform a formal assessment of your existing and planned resources and virtualisation needs before acquiring a virtualisation solution.
-Capacity planning determines how virtual machines will be distributed across physical computers for best performance and ease of management.
+A formal assessment of your existing and planned resources and virtualisation needs should be done before attaining a virtualisation solution.
+How virtual machines will be distributed across physical computers can be determined using capacity planning for optimal performance and ease of management.

 - How many servers do you have?

-- Which roles do they serve: application, database, web, and so on?
+- Which roles do they serve: application, database, web, etc?

 - How many servers do you need?